 - The literature highlights that work accommodations are an integral part of the return to work process and the context of their implementation determines their effectiveness.

-- See Tips for Accommodating a Worker who is Suffering from PTSD.
+- Learn tips for accomodating a worker who is suffering from PTSD.

 3. Those planning return to work need to ensure that the plan supports the returning worker without disadvantaging co-workers and supervisors.